The Childhood Experiences Questionnaire

 Social & Emotional Well-being

-On the CHEQ we ask parents about their perceptions of neighbourhood safety, length of residence, opportunities for children to play in the neighbourhood, social support networks and whether neighbours can be counted on to look after children.
+Parents respond to questions about their perceptions of neighbourhood safety, opportunities for children to play outside in their neighbourhood, social support networks and whether neighbours can be counted on to look after children.